spacetelescope/slitlessutils/docs/single.rst

 	The contamination will be computed if-and-only-if the ``mskorders`` keyword is set.
 This can be either a single string for the orders to mask, the string ``'all'`` to mask all orders, or ``None`` to mask no orders.
 The default behavior is ``mskorders='all'``.

 .. note::
-	The class setting :code:`savecont=True` to the ``Single()`` module will save the two-dimensional contamination models as a multi-extension fits file to disk, where each extension will refer to a different :term:`segmentation ID <seg ID>`.
+	The class setting :code:`savecont=True` to the ``Single()`` module will save the two-dimensional contamination models as a multi-extension fits file to disk, where each extension will refer to a different :term:`segmentation ID <source ID>`.

 .. _expcombo: